Links

 - Region 12 Update – Pennsylvania Association of School Retirees Region 12/Western Region, consists of the AlleghenyCounty Chapter and the Pittsburgh Chapter.
 During the House of Delegates in October, Robert Marko announced thathe would be stepping down as the Region 12 Executive Director at the end of 2025.
 The Executive Director positionalternates between the two chapters, so it became Pittsburgh Chapter’s turn to fill the vacancy.
 Ellen Estomin agreed tofill the vacancy – Ellen had previously served as the regional executive director.
 Thank you to Ellen for assuming thisleadership position.The PASR Region 12 Annual Meeting and Luncheon hosted by the Pittsburgh Chapter is scheduled for Friday,September 25th at the Rivers Casino.
 Look for additional information and the RSVP form in the fall newsletter,but mark your calendars now, we would love to see you there.

-- We communicate with all of our members through our two newsletters published in the spring and the fall of each year.
+Any additional nominations (or volunteers) for all offices may be made with the nominee’s approval by contacting the Nominating Committee.
+Note: According to the By Laws, treasurers and secretaries may serve consecutive terms through re-election.
+President and president elect are eligible for re-election subject to the approval of the Executive Committee. - We communicate with all of our members through our two newsletters published in the spring and the fall of each year.
 If you have provided us with an up to date email, then periodically we communicate using an email service calledMail Chimp.
 Look for pghpasr@209715402.mailchimpapp.com.
 Those emails usually will start with “greetings fromthe Pittsburgh Association of School Retirees.”
 We have one other means of communicating with all of our members andit is so simple to use – just access our website at pghasr.org

 - We also have a Facebook page that you can Like and Follow just do a search for Pittsburgh Association of SchoolRetirees.
 Comment on the posts and share the posts, PghASR is your organization, your community, and by sharing oursocial media content you can help us grow.